wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

     === "Dockerfile"
         Refer [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/docker-hello-world-manual-task) example to try out.
 Follow the `readme.md` inside the example.

+        !!! info
+            When working on Dockerized projects:

+            - **Run with Argument** does not support when the Dockerfile contains `CMD`, use `ENTRYPOINT` to define your default commands.

     === "Go"

         Refer [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-go-task) example to try out.
 Follow the `readme.md` inside the example.